UnderNotic/readery/README.md

 # Installing

 Package is available in npm.
-It's in umd format so it will work correctly with all popular bundlers(webpack) and also nodejs.
+It's in umd,es and iife format so it will work correctly with all popular bundlers(webpack) and also nodejs.

 ```bash
 npm install readery --save